vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 ##### Case 4: Max sequence length to capture

-The `--max-seq-len-to-capture` argument in vLLM controls the maximum sequence length that can be handled by CUDA graphs, which optimize performance by capturing and replaying GPU operations.
-If a sequence exceeds this length, the system reverts to "eager mode," executing operations one by one, which can be less efficient.
+The `--max-seq-len-to-capture` argument in vLLM controls the maximum sequence length that can be handled by CUDA/HIP graphs, which optimize performance by capturing and replaying GPU operations.
+If a sequence exceeds this length, the system reverts to eager mode executing operations one by one, which can be less efficient.
 This applies to both regular and encoder-decoder models.

 Our benchmarks reveal an interesting trend: increasing `--max-seq-len-to-capture` doesn't always improve performance and can sometimes even degrade it.
-This might be due to how vLLM creates "buckets" for different sequence lengths.
+This might be due to how vLLM creates buckets for different sequence lengths.

 Here's why:
 - **Bucketing**: vLLM uses buckets to group sequences of similar lengths, optimizing graph capture for each bucket.
 - **Optimal Buckets**: Initially, the buckets are finely grained (e.g., [4, 8, 12,..., 2048, 4096]), allowing for efficient graph capture for various sequence lengths.
 - **Coarser Buckets**: Increasing `--max-seq-len-to-capture` can lead to coarser buckets (e.g., [4, 8, 12, 2048, 8192]).
-- **Performance Impact**: When input sequences fall into these larger, less precise buckets, the captured CUDA graphs may not be optimal, potentially leading to reduced performance.
+- **Performance Impact**: When input sequences fall into these larger, less precise buckets, the captured CUDA/HIP graphs may not be optimal, potentially leading to reduced performance.

-Therefore, while capturing longer sequences with CUDA graphs seems beneficial, it's crucial to consider the potential impact on bucketing and overall performance.
+Therefore, while capturing longer sequences with CUDA/HIP graphs seems beneficial, it's crucial to consider the potential impact on bucketing and overall performance.
 Finding the optimal `--max-seq-len-to-capture` value may require experimentation to balance graph capture efficiency with appropriate bucket sizes for your specific workload.

 <p align="center">